mhatvan/dawcomparison/content/Pro-Tools.md

 ## Industry standard DAW

 Pro Tools, released by Avid Technology, is the go-to industry standard for studio recording engineers and mixing & mastering engineers.
-Designed to be extremely versatile and detailed, you can speed up your workflow by using a template setup based on what your current session requires.
+Designed to be extremely versatile and highly detailed in functionality, you can expect your productions to become more professional in its entirety while progressing fast.
+When you find yourself repeating the same steps in your productions too often, speed up your workflow by using a template setup based on what your current session requires.

 ### Top notch audio quality